-With approximately 63% of students testing as not on track, with drastically higher levels in first and second grade, on the state measure of Improving At-Risk Readers, we determined that a focus on reading would be needed to improve their scores across the board.
+With approximately 68% of students testing as not on track overall on the state measure of Improving At-Risk Readers, we determined that a focus on reading would be needed to improve their scores across the board.
 From grades K-12, many of our students are multiple grade levels behind in reading when they come to our school.
 We have found that when students stay enrolled for multiple years and are attending live classes, they perform better on state tests.
-We have taken immediate steps this school year to address deficiency in the reading program, which includes: a district-wide focus on literacy, a restructured Title Reading program that is focused on improving reading achievement, the strategic classroom placement of teachers with a reading endorsement to support the reading program, and the addition of a Third Grade Reading Guarantee Support Specialist.
+We have taken immediate steps this school year to address deficiency in the reading program, which includes: a district-wide focus on literacy, a continued rebuild of our Title Reading program that is focused on improving reading achievement, the strategic classroom placement of teachers with a reading endorsement to support the reading program, and the addition of a full time Title Coordinator.
+In addition, we have purchased a robust supplemental curricular program, including iReady, which addresses gaps and ensures a better alignment with state standards.
 While we strongly believe these steps will have an immediate impact on reading achievement in our district, in section B, we will outline some factors that lead to barriers of which we need to overcome to achieve drastic results.

-DIBELS Reading Diagnostic K-3 - We analyzed the results of the DIBELS Reading Diagnostic given to Kindergarten through Third Grade students at the beginning of the school year:
+DIBELS Reading Diagnostic K-3 - We analyzed the results of the DIBELS Reading Diagnostic given to Kindergarten through Third Grade students at the beginning of this 2019-20 school year.